 As stated earlier, it is the support & dedication of many through their contributions that are the lifeblood of the MLI Scholarship Program.

 To learn more about the Scholarship Program, to make a donation, or to visit our location, you may call the Mario Lanza Museum at 215-238-9691.
-We are located on the first floor of Columbus House at 712 Montrose Street in South Philadelphia.

 The Mayor and the City of Philadelphia honor the 50th Anniversary of the Mario Lanza Institute.